 Before we start the lesson, it is highly recommended to watch the ALCEHMA tutorial video!

-Let's get to know the role that sugar playing in brewing.
+Let's get to know the role that sugar plays in brewing.
 The fundamental elements of brewing are yeast and sugar.
 The yeast will consume sugar and produce alcohol.
 The residue of sugar gives the sweetness of the cider/mead, which is shown as Brix.

 * Brix is the sugar content of a solution.
-One degree Brix is 1 gram of sucrose in 100 grams of the solution in 68°F (20°C).
+One degree Brix is 1 gram of sucrose in 100 grams of the solution at 68°F (20°C).
 An easy way to calculate Brix is just remembered how much residue of sugar is in 100g of cider, that's the degree of Brix.

 Do different drinks with the same degree of Brix taste the same? | Not really

 The common treetop apple juice is 10 Brix, while the coke is 10 Brix, too.
 But do they taste as sweet as each other?
 Brix is to measure the sugar content in a scientific way.
 But how do human perceive sweetness, is related to our taste.
 Even two drinks have the same degree of Brix, they can taste totally different.
 For example, the Brix is affected by temperature.
 The drink with the same degree of Brix will taste sweeter when it is warm then it is cold.

 Is sugar a must-have for brewing? | Yes

 Sugar is a fundamental element for brewing.
 Like we mentioned before, the yeast will consume sugar and produce alcohol.
 There are many ways to get sugar.
 The sugar can be provided by the brewing ingredients itself, or we can add it separately.
 Generally speaking, a drink with higher alcohol content and higher Brix degree, the more sugar is required in brewing, vice versa.
 A drink with lower the alcohol content and lower Brix degree, the less sugar is needed in brewing.

 Will I consume too much sugar if I add sugar when brewing? | It depends